Germany, France, Dutch want more say over tech giants' start-up deals - News Break

 Germany, France, Dutch want more say over tech giants' start-up deals

-Draft rules targeted at Alphabet (GOOGL.O) unit Google, Facebook (FB.O), Amazon (AMZN.O) and Apple (AAPL.O) should be beefed up to allow regulators to vet their acquisitions of start-up rivals, Germany, France and the Netherlands said on Thursday.
+BRUSSELS (Reuters) - Draft rules targeted at Alphabet unit Google, Facebook, Amazon and Apple should be beefed up to allow regulators to vet their acquisitions of start-up rivals, Germany, France and the Netherlands said on Thursday.

 The joint statement by German Economy Minister Peter Altmaier, his French counterpart Bruno Le Maire, French Junior Minister Cedric O and Dutch Economic Affairs Minister Mona Keijzer came as EU countries and lawmakers prepare to debate the European Commission’s proposed rules.